W.M. Watt Lecture

 The inaugural Watt Lecture was launched in November 2015 to mark the 50th anniversary of Watt's Inaugural Lecture as the first Professor of Arabic and Islamic Studies in Scotland.

-We are delighted to welcome Professor Mohammad Ali Amir-Moezzi (École Pratique des Hautes Études/PSL - Sorbonne) to deliver the seventh annual W.M.
+We are delighted to welcome Professor Emily Selove (University of Exeter) to deliver the eighth annual W.M.
 Watt Lecture.

 About the speaker